suet-lee/suet-lee.github.io/_posts/2020-5-31-Building-a-tree-classifier.md

 ### Links

 My github repository with the jupyter notebooks: <a href="https://github.com/suet-lee/fastai">https://github.com/suet-lee/fastai</a>
-A live version of the classifier, go find a tree to classify!
+A live version of the classifier, go find a tree to classify! <a href="http://whats-that-tree.suetlee.com/">http://whats-that-tree.suetlee.com/</a>